0foo/study_notes/rhcsa/quick_reference/master.md

     * `semanage port -a -t http_port_t -p tcp 9980`
 * `fixfiles -F onboot` creates -> `.autorelabel` which calls -> `restorecon -p -r`

+* `chcon -R --reference=/var/www/html /path/to/target/folder`
+    *  sets the SELinux context of /path/to/target/folder (and all files and directories within it, due to the -R flag) to match the context of /var/www/html.
+    * quick shortcut

 ### selinux booleans
 * getsebool -a